Muirhead Red Squirrel Sanctuary, Dundee

 Prince Philip with Jimmie's four foot tall squirrel

-We were contacted by the Photo Editor of The New York Times Magazine, saying they were working on an article about the effects on the red squirrel population in Britain caused by the introduction of American grey squirrels in the 19th century.
-The editor asked if they could send a photographer from New York to take photos of red squirrels in our garden to use in the article.
-The photographer was here for 6 days, and took over 3,500 photos (not all in the garden).
+We were contacted by the Photo Editor of The New York Times Magazine, who was producing an article about the effects on the red squirrel population in Britain since the introduction of American grey squirrels in the 19th century.
+The editor asked if they could send a photographer from New York to take photos of red squirrels in our garden sanctuary to use in their article.
+The photographer was here for 6 days, and took over 3,500 photos of the squirrels and surrounding countryside.
 The article was published on 7th October 2007 and can be read at www.nytimes.com/pages/magazine

 Photographer Simen Johan working for The NYT